 If you’re going to make a plan, you need to know that you have the space to stick to it.
 Differentiating between work and family life can be a major challenge, especially when you’re running your own business.
 How often have you complained (or heard others complain) that you never really leave the workplace?

-They key is set yourself, and those around you, some clear boundaries.
-This could be defining your working hours – so you, your family and your colleagues and clients are clear about your working hours.
-So that means, outside working hours, no emails or phone calls!
+The key is set yourself, and those around you, some clear boundaries.
+This could be defining your working hours – so you, your family and your colleagues and clients are clear about your workday and working hours.
+So that means, outside working hours, no work-related emails or phone calls!

 Pay attention to the important relationships in your life